varnish/.github/README.md

-# This is the repo with meta data about all of varnish
+# This is the repo with some org-wide issue templates and some and some text on the front page

 ## Issue templates